Assistant Professor of Political Science, Assistant Professor of Africana Studies

 Overview

-Ainsley LeSure (Ph.D., University of Chicago, Political Science, 2015) is an Assistant Professor of Africana Studies and specializes in political theory with a particular focus on the critical theory of race and racism, social justice, democratic theory, Black political thought and feminist theory.
+Ainsley LeSure (Ph.D., University of Chicago, Political Science, 2015) is an Assistant Professor of Africana Studies and Political Science.
+She specializes in political theory with a particular focus on the critical theory of race and racism, phenomenology, democratic theory, and feminist theory.
+Her research is published in Political Theory.

 Brown Affiliations